carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 - _Process_: A CSP process that sequentially performs a specific task, only sharing data through channels.
 A process can be a thread, a coroutine, or any other form of concurrent execution.
 - _Channel_: A CSP channel that is used to communicate between processes.
 A message can be any object.
 A channel can be unbuffered, meaning a synchronous/rendezvous channel where the sender and receiver must be ready to communicate, or buffered, meaning an asynchronous channel where the sender can send a message without the receiver being ready to receive it up to a certain buffer size.

-# The old restore process
+# The old restore flow
 Before describing the new flow, there's value in understanding the old restore flow, its strengths and weaknesses.
-The legacy restore process flow is as follows:
+The legacy restore flow is as follows:

 1. Combine file filters.
 2. Open or restore the local database.